How the Concerts were Received

 d) Trenzinho do Caipira (on request) Villa-Lobos

 c) Dança dos Negros Fructuoso Vianna

-Note: this program, the only one to be referred to in its entirety here, is coutesy of Professor Ciro Gonçalves Dias Júnior, who provided it from his archives to better illustrate our book.
+Note: this program, the only one to be referred to in its entirety here, is courtesy of Professor Ciro Gonçalves Dias Júnior, who provided it from his archives to better illustrate our book.

 a) ) Cello solo by Villa-Lobos accompanied on the piano by his wife, Lucilia Villa-Lobos.